ku-sldg/plih/_simple/5-Monadic-Interpreter.md

 # Monadic Interpreters

-The `Maybe` type class is the core sequencing construct that will form the heart of our first evaluator and type inference routines. `Maybe` has two constructors, `Just x` and `Nothing`.
-By convention `Just x` contains values resulting from good computations and `Nothing` indicates an error or exception.
-This makes it trivial to use a monad and the `do` notation to determine what kind of thing is returned by `eval` or `typeof`.
+The `Maybe` type class is the core sequencing construct that will form the heart of our first evaluator and eventual type inference routines.
+The classic `Maybe` definition provides two constructors, `Just x` and `Nothing`.
+By convention `Just x` contains a value resulting from a successful computation while `Nothing` indicates an error or exception.
+Literally, the computation result is `Nothing`.
+This makes it trivial to use `Maybe` as monad and the `do` notation to structure the kinds of computations necessary for evaluation.

 ## Maybe, Bind, Return